Overview

 image and link it to a simple magnifying glass.

-- Start with retrieval on refraction and image vocabulary so students recall the meanings of real,
+- Start with retrieval on refraction and image vocabulary so you recall the meanings of real,

 virtual, upright, and inverted.